-- For more information on funeral planning, contact the Funeral Consumers Alliance at funerals.org. - To submit a complaint regarding an unfair or deceptive business practice by a funeral services provider, contact the Georgia Attorney General's Consumer Protection Division by going to consumer.ga.gov or calling 404-651-8600.
+- For more information on funeral planning, contact the Funeral Consumers Alliance at funerals.org. - To submit a complaint regarding an unfair or deceptive business practice by a funeral services provider, contact the Georgia Department of Law's Consumer Protection Division by going to consumer.ga.gov or calling 404-651-8600.